-With all drinks (except for the reserve list), food, daily laundry, non-d activities and international calls included in your stay, you can relax and enjoy the refreshing treat of not having to settle up a huge tab at the end of your vacation.
+With all drinks (except for the reserve list), food, daily laundry, non-motorized activities and international calls included in your stay, you can relax and enjoy the refreshing treat of not having to settle up a huge tab at the end of your vacation.

 Day two on the island started with a sunrise yoga class on the main pool deck.
 Then, after a dip in my villa pool and an outdoor shower from my tree, I went to sample breakfast which was a gourmet selection of pastries followed by smoked salmon and eggs.